SanderMertens/flecs/docs/Relationships.md

 Cockpit.add(flecs::ChildOf, Spaceship);
 ```

-In C++, adding a `ChildOf` relation has a shortcut:
+In C++, adding a `ChildOf` relationship has a shortcut:

 ```cpp
 Cockpit.child_of(Spaceship);
 ```

-The `ChildOf` relation is defined so that when a parent is deleted, its children are also deleted.
-For more information on specifying cleanup behavior for relations, see the [Relation cleanup properties](#relation-cleanup-properties) section.
+The `ChildOf` relationship is defined so that when a parent is deleted, its children are also deleted.
+For more information on specifying cleanup behavior for relationships, see the [Relationship cleanup properties](#cleanup-properties) section.

-The `ChildOf` relation is defined as a regular relation in Flecs.
+The `ChildOf` relationship is defined as a regular relationship in Flecs.
 There are however a number of features that interact with `ChildOf`.
 The following sections describe these features.

 #### Namespacing
 Entities in flecs can have names, and name lookups can be relative to a parent.
 Relative name lookups can be used as a namespacing mechanism to prevent clashes between entity names.
 This example shows a few examples of name lookups in combination with hierarchies: